aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Update.md

 ### Movement inputs
 This is where the main movements inputs are processed.
 It only happens if `lockkeys` is false.

 The way it works is 2 pairs of inputs are processed in a mutually exclusive way.
-2 and 3 (left/right) goes firs and they will have at most 1 of the 2 inputs processed with the former taking priority if both are detected.
+2 and 3 (left/right) goes first and they will have at most 1 of the 2 inputs processed with the former taking priority if both are detected.
 After left or right is processed, 0 and 1 (up/down) goes after in the same manner with up taking priority.
 Also note that an input must be held here in order to be detected: one frame tap inputs aren't processed.

 By the end of this process, it ends up doing the following depending on the inputs processed: